Payback (2015): Pre-show

-Main card
+Preliminary matches

 The actual pay-per-view opened with Dolph Ziggler facing Sheamus.
 In the end, Sheamus performed a "Brogue Kick" on Ziggler to win the match.

 Next, The New Day (Big E and Kofi Kingston) defended the WWE Tag Team Championship against Tyson Kidd and Cesaro.
 Kidd and Cesaro won the first fall after Kidd performed a dropkick following a "Cesaro Swing" on Kingston.
 The New Day won the second fall after performing the "Midnight Hour" on Kidd.
-The New Day won the third fall after Xavier Woods sneaked in and pinned Cesaro with an inside cradle, meaning The New Day retained the title.
+The New Day won the third fall after Xavier Woods sneaked in and pinned Cesaro with an inside cradle, meaning The New Day retained the titles.

 In the third match, Ryback faced Bray Wyatt.
 After Ryback collided with an exposed turnbuckle, Wyatt executed "Sister Abigail" on Ryback to win the match.

-The fourth match saw John Cena defend the WWE United States Championship against Rusev in an "I Quit" match.
+The fourth match saw John Cena defend the United States Championship against Rusev in an "I Quit" match.
 At one point during the match, the fight spilled into the crowd, as well as the production area.
 Rusev eventually applied the "Accolade" on Cena.
 Cena did not quit, but passed out.
 Referee Mike Chioda informed Rusev that the match can only end when someone quits, so unlike a submission match, this one continued.
-Steel steps, a steel barricade, Cena tackling Rusev through the barricade, Cena using a laptop as a weapon and Rusev using the pyro table for an explosion all came into play during the match.
+Steel steps, a steel barricade, Cena tackling Rusev through the barricade, Cena using a laptop as a weapon, and Rusev using the pyro table for an explosion all came into play during the match.
 In the end, Cena ended up using the ring ropes for extra torque on the STF he applied on Rusev.
 Lana then claimed that Rusev was saying "I Quit" in Bulgarian.
 As Lana was Rusev's manager, the referee obliged and Cena retained the title.

 Next, The Bella Twins (Brie Bella and Nikki Bella) faced Naomi and Tamina.
 The match ended when Naomi executed the "Rear View" on Nikki to get the win.

 In the penultimate match, Neville faced King Barrett.
 In the end, Barrett was intentionally counted out.
 Following the match, Barrett attacked Neville, including putting on his royal attire, but Neville gave Barrett a German suplex and performed the "Red Arrow" on him.